Goorakh/RiskOfChaos/README.md

 * Spawn Fake Teleporter: Spawns a fake teleporter somewhere on the stage.
 * End All Active Effects: Ends all currently active effects.
 * Disable Revives: Disables all means of reviving, lasts 1 stage.
+* Skill Switch: Using a skill switches it to a different skill.
+Lasts 1 stage.
 </details>

 <hr>